bcgov/ols-router/rpng-release-notes.md

 5. You can specify truck dimensions with the *height* (OAH in metres), *width* (OAW in metres), and *weight* (GVW in kg) parameters.
 Note that truck routing <b>uses dummy road height/weight data so is only suitable for demos</b>

-6. Use the *truckRouteMultiplier* parameter to specify how strongly a route should be attracted to designated truck routes; 10 is good, 100 simulates a black hole, o is a meander that’s fun to watch.
-Thanks to open data from TransLink, you will find many designated truck routes in the Greater Vancouver area but nowhere else in the province.
+6. Use the *truckRouteMultiplier* parameter to specify how strongly a route should be attracted to truck routes; 10 is good, 100 simulates a black hole, o is a meander that’s fun to watch.
+Thanks to open data from TransLink, you will find many truck routes in the Greater Vancouver area but nowhere else in the province.

 For more information about the API, consult the [Route Planner Developer Guide](https://bcgov.github.io/ols-router/router-developer-guide.html)